BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in tourist areas, always have some Euros (EUR) on hand for smaller shops, local markets, and rural bus tickets.
-ATMs are plentiful in cities like Podgorica and Kotor, but exchange rates can be better if you withdraw from a bank's ATM rather than an independent one.
+While credit cards are widely accepted in tourist areas, always have some Euros (EUR) on hand for smaller cafes, markets, and rural areas.
+ATMs are common, but withdrawing larger sums at once can save on transaction fees, so plan your cash needs accordingly.

 transport